 In short, no. You will not pay tax on a lump sum workers’ compensation payout.

 This is because the payout is less of a wage subsidy (in the case of less permanent compensation claims) and is more related to the permanent loss of the claimant’s physical abilities.

 Lump sum workers’ compensation payments are made for cases of permanent impairment or injury.
-Lump sum payments are not taxable, and do not to be declared as part of your income when it comes to tax time.
+Lump sum payments are not taxable, and do not have to be declared as part of your income when it comes to tax time.

 Keep in mind that this only applies to lump sum workers’ compensation payouts in cases of permanent impairment.